mosip/commons/kernel/kernel-config-server/README.md

 #from remote repository.
 For Force-pull in such case, we are setting the flag to true.
 # SPRING_CLOUD_CONFIG_SERVER_COMPOSITE_0_FORCE_PULL=true

-# Setting up refresh rate to 5 seconds so that config server will check for updates in Git repo after every one minute,
+# Setting up refresh rate to 5 seconds so that config server will check for updates in Git repo after every 5 seconds,
 #can be lowered down for production.
 # SPRING_CLOUD_CONFIG_SERVER_COMPOSITE_0_REFRESH_RATE=5